thanhlmm/thanhlmm/README.md

 - I love nature 🎣🌲, sport 💪, treking 🧗‍♂️ and running 🏃‍♂️.
 - I enjoy learning new stuff and making notes 📄.
 - I like to travel and I like to have new opportunities 🛫.
-- I am [Refi App](https://refiapp.io/) creator - A GUI tool to make interacting with Firestore less painful
+- I built [Refi App](https://refiapp.io/) - A GUI tool to make interacting with Firestore less painful

 ## 📧 Contact me